 - Prenatal yoga classes are great for decompressing/destressing during pregnancy.

 Discuss all of this with your doctor and all treatment options.
-It’s not a good idea to start a new exercise program when you’re pregnant.
+Starting a new exercise program when you’re pregnant is not a good idea.
 If there was a regular exercise routine before you were pregnant, you can continue, but you may have to make some adjustments as your body prepares for the delivery.
 Once the baby is born, you and your doctor can re-evaluate your treatment plan.
-But regardless of your treatment plan, you should still continue to maintain a proper healthy weight by eating right and exercising regularly to prevent back pain from worsening.
+But regardless of your treatment plan, you should continue to maintain a proper healthy weight by eating right and exercising regularly to prevent back pain from worsening.

 Treatment for Low Back Pain During Pregnancy

-The information herein on "Is My Pregnancy Causing Back Pain or Something Else El Paso, TX?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Is My Pregnancy Causing Back Pain or Something Else?" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.